schilkp/schilkp.github.io/content/projects/KnokooMod/index.md

 ## Design

-Because the unit goes into standby when the power-dial on the front is turned to 0, the easiest way to turn of the unit is to simply cut the 5V supply to the potentiometer making the unit think it has been turned down.
+Because the unit goes into standby when the power-dial on the front is turned to 0, the easiest way to turn off the unit is to simply cut the 5V supply to the potentiometer making the unit think it has been turned down.
 This way the custom board can also simply be powered from the same 5V.